Shopping Cart

 "The experience was amazing.
 I didn't want to leave!!!"
 (LIBLKS, Paso Robles, CA)

-One, while enjoying water, took exception to bathhouse setup:
+One, while enjoying water, took exception to bathhouse setup, possibly speaking for many:

 "When you go for a mineral bath you get your own bath tub in a private room.
 The water is amazing, but honestly, I didn't like the isolation within a small room [open-topped stall, actually]....while still being able to hear people in the other rooms."
 (Angela F., Berkeley.)